Tehnix/master-thesis/Chapter/Purely_functional_programming.md

 \ \

-While there are many more interesting extensions and concepts in Haskell, this should be provide the bare neccessities for understanding the rest of the thesis---after all, this is not meant to be a tutorial on programming languages.
+While there are many more interesting extensions and concepts in Haskell, this should be provide the bare necessities for understanding the rest of the thesis---after all, this is not meant to be a tutorial on programming languages.
 For a more in-depth overview of Haskell, there are multiple resources online, such as the _Haskell Wiki Book_[^1], _Learn You a Haskell For Great Good_[^2] and many more.

 [^1]: https://en.wikibooks.org/wiki/Haskell